Single-Stage Implant Reconstruction

 Can the Nipple Still be Preserved if I Have Very Large or Droopy Breasts?

 Women with very large breasts (D cups or larger) or very pendulous (droopy) breasts who wish to have an implant reconstruction can still have preservation of the nipple and areola.
 As long as a slightly smaller and perkier breast reconstruction is planned, rather than keeping the nipple and areola attached to the skin envelope, the nipple and areola is removed as a “free graft”.
-The mastectomy is done by way of incisions used commonly for a breast reduction or lift, sometimes known as the “Wise pattern”.
+The mastectomy is done by way of incisions used commonly for a breast reconstruction by reduction or lift, sometimes known as the “Wise pattern”.

 Planning is essential before surgery by your Plastic Surgeon and Breast Surgeon.
 After the breast tissue is removed, the implant is placed and the skin is “reduced” or redraped around the implant.
 The nipple and areola graft is then placed in the appropriate position on the reconstruction.
 Preserving the nipple-areolar complex by way of a free graft eliminates any concern about blood supply to the nipple and facilitates the most reliable healing.
 Please see our Before and After Photo Gallery for pictures of immediate breast reconstruction with free nipple-areolar graft and a reduction/lift.